veltzer/demos-linux/user_space/error_handling/README.txt

 // C++

-ThrowCatchSigs: demostrates C++ style exception handling as response to OS signals.
-	Things to notice:
-	- the need to unblock the signal in the signal handler
-	- the fact that raise(3) and kill(2) do not work exactly the same.

 StackedTracedExceptions: demostrates how to create stack traced exceptions in C++.
 	Notice that if you compile with -O2 you get less stack frames in the output